The Finney / Finnie Line

 corner of Beattie and Mullens Streets in Balmain.

-This is presumably now the Exchange
+This was presumably the Exchange

 He also built 2 x 2-storey terraces, and a shop and house at 105